TRU-DASC/DASC_5410_students/_sources/installation_mac.md

 In the next session
-we will use `conda` to install some of the key packages we will use in MDS.
+we will use `conda` to install some of the key packages we will use.

 ## JupyterLab setup

-We will be using `JupyterLab` as our main coding environment and `pandas` is one of the key data analyses packages in MDS.
+We will be using `JupyterLab` as our main coding environment and `pandas` is one of the key data analyses packages .
 The Jupytext Python package and the JupyterLab git extension facilitates using notebooks in JupyterLab together with Git & GitHub.
 The spellchecker helps us correcting typos in our writing.